KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/mockup-design-variations.md

 The header photo, which is used with permission of the [Hutchinson News](http://www.hutchnews.com), was taken from a [Hutchinson News story](http://www.hutchnews.com/projects/progress/progress-a-small-town-s-prairie-survival-rodeo-just-part/article_3d11eaba-435c-5be2-8716-47b73a5e7558.html) about the Pretty Prairie Steakhouse.

-Note the large footer is left out of the mockups to save space
+The large footer is left out of the mockups to save space.

 ## Full Width